Mr Blobby: Theme parks

-Portrayers
+Actors

 Barry Killerby

 The original man in the Blobby suit, Barry Killerby, is a classically trained Shakespearean actor from Bradford, West Yorkshire.
-In 2008 he was working as a compere for an entertainment company.
+In 2008, he was working as a compère for an entertainment company.
 He commented that working as Mr Blobby was harder than it looks by saying "People think it's easy bouncing around saying, 'blobby', but they should try it.
 It was exhausting and demanding."
 Killerby's final appearance as Blobby was on The Big Fat Quiz of the Year in December 2012.

 Paul Denson

 Following Killerby's retirement from the role, Paul Denson was asked if he would run the Mr Blobby YouTube channel and occasionally wear the suit to make video content.
-Denson, a child of the 90s, said he "thought it sounded like fun" and that it "was surreal putting on the suit for the first time."
+Denson, a child of the 1990s, said he "thought it sounded like fun" and that it "was surreal putting on the suit for the first time."
 His first credited appearance as Blobby was on Alan Carr: Chatty Man in December 2016 and has appeared as the character ever since.